rust-lang/sublime-rust/docs/build.md

 ### Settings

-Settings are stored in your `sublime-project` file under the `"settings"` key.
-Settings are organized per Cargo package.
+Settings are stored in your `sublime-project` file under `"cargo_build"` in the `"settings"` key.
+Settings are organized per Cargo package in the `"paths"` object.
+Paths can either be directories to a Cargo package, or the path to a Rust source file (when used with `cargo script`).
 The top-level keys for each package are:

 Key | Description
 --- | -----------
 `"defaults"` | Default settings used if not set per target or variant.
-`"targets"` | Settings per target.
+`"targets"` | Settings per target (such as `"--lib"` or `"--bin foo"`).
 `"variants"` | Settings per build variant.

 An example of a `sublime-project` file: